-Risk on business and causes Likelihood and impact Overall change in risk from last year Mitigating factors Appetite Environmental Failure to appropriately manage the environmental performance of the property portfolio, resulting in it not meeting the required standards of environmental legislation and making properties unlettable or unsellable ESG policies and targets being insufficient to meet the required standards of stakeholders Non-compliance with environmental reporting requirements Insufficient electricity supply to maintain tenant requirements for clean energy due to inadequate infrastructure Unsuccessful investment in new technology Physical risk to properties due to environmental factors and extreme weather Likelihood: Moderate Impact: Moderate Risk of reputational damage, suboptimal returns for shareholders, decreased asset liquidity, reduced access to debt and capital markets and poor relationships with stakeholders No change Discussed further in the ESG Committee report The Company has engaged specialist environmental consultants to advise the Board on compliance with requirements and adopting best practice where possible The Company has a published ESG policy which seeks to improve energy efficiency and reduce emissions The ESG Committee ensures compliance with environmental requirements, the ESG policy and environmental KPIs At a property level an environmental assessment is undertaken which influences decisions regarding acquisitions, refurbishments and asset management initiatives Upgrading power supplies where availability permits All investments are scrutinised by the Investment Manager's Investment Committee.
+Risk on business and causes Likelihood and impact Overall change in risk from last year Mitigating factors Appetite Environmental Failure to appropriately manage the environmental performance of the property portfolio, resulting in it not meeting the required standards of environmental legislation and making properties unlettable or unsellable ESG policies and targets being insufficient to meet the required standards of stakeholders Non-compliance with environmental reporting requirements Insufficient electricity supply to maintain tenant requirements for clean energy due to inadequate infrastructure Unsuccessful investment in new technology Physical risk to properties due to environmental factors and extreme weather Likelihood: Moderate Impact: Moderate Risk of reputational damage, suboptimal returns for shareholders, decreased asset liquidity, reduced access to debt and capital markets and poor relationships with stakeholders.
+No change.
+Discussed further in the ESG Committee report.
+The Company has engaged specialist environmental consultants to advise the Board on compliance with requirements and adopting best practice where possible The Company has a published ESG policy which seeks to improve energy efficiency and reduce emissions The ESG Committee ensures compliance with environmental requirements, the ESG policy and environmental KPIs At a property level an environmental assessment is undertaken which influences decisions regarding acquisitions, refurbishments and asset management initiatives Upgrading power supplies where availability permits All investments are scrutinised by the Investment Manager's Investment Committee.
 Investment Committee reports include a dedicated ESG rationale.
-Carbon reducing technology is a key part of the carbon-reduction strategy but is not invested in speculatively and only established products are considered.
-The Board is averse to non- compliance risk, in particular when it may adversely impact reputation, stakeholder sentiment or asset liquidity.

-Risk on business and causes Likelihood and impact Overall change in risk from last year Mitigating factors Appetite Acquisition due diligence Likelihood: Low No change Comprehensive due diligence is undertaken in conjunction The Board accepts risk with such Unidentified risk and liabilities associated with the acquisition of new properties Impact: Moderate with professional advisers and the provision of insured warranties and indemnities are sought from vendors where appropriate transactions with the mitigations opposite used to (whether acquired directly or via a corporate structure) Decrease in profitability or NAV and loss of shareholder value Acquired companies' trade and assets are hived-up into Custodian Property Income REIT plc and the acquired entities are subsequently liquidated manage risk where possible
+Carbon reducing technology is a key part of the carbon-reduction strategy but is not invested in speculatively and only established products are considered The Board is averse to non- compliance risk, in particular when it may adversely impact reputation, stakeholder sentiment or asset liquidity.
+Acquisition due diligence Unidentified risk and liabilities associated with the acquisition of new properties (whether acquired directly or via a corporate structure) Likelihood: Low Impact: Moderate Decrease in profitability or NAV and loss of shareholder value.
+No change.
+Comprehensive due diligence is undertaken in conjunction with professional advisers and the provision of insured warranties and indemnities are sought from vendors where appropriate Acquired companies' trade and assets are hived-up into Custodian Property Income REIT plc and the acquired entities are subsequently liquidated The Board accepts risk with such transactions with the mitigations opposite used to manage risk where possible.